landonr/homeThing/README.md

 	- up, down, left, right, select
 	- scroll for volume
 	- power, back, home, pause in second menu
-	- change source from list
+	- change source from tv source list
 - toggle lights on and off
 - run scenes and scripts
-- simple yaml configuration.
-All of the complicated code is included in other files
+- simple yaml configuration. all of the complicated code is included in other files

 ## includes
 - esphome https://esphome.io/